Best title 2Following on previous item:Things a girl can do and make, and how to do them.

 Actually, the USSR has a very broad social security system that bears many resemblances to such programs in other countries.
 The Soviet Constitution provides for social insurance protection.
 Individuals on this side of the Iron Curtain, after learning of the existence of the Soviet social security system, might well expect the benefits to be flat amounts in accordance with the Communist principle, "From each according to his ability; to each according to his need."
 However, benefits under the Soviet system vary with earnings.
 Still another misconception that might arise is that the entire economic security of the Soviet citizen is provided by governmental programs.
 Although this is true to a very considerable extent, rather surprisingly it is by no means completely the case.

 The Soviet Union has more than 50,000 savings banks.
-About 43 million people have accounts of an average size of 1,850 rubles. (=about 185 dollars at that time.)
+About 43 million people have accounts of an average size of 1,850 rubles. (about 185 dollars at that time, which means about $1600 in today's dollars!)
 Interest is paid at the rate of 2% for short-term deposits and 3% for deposits of 1 year or more.
 Since there are no personal checking accounts in the Soviet Union, it would seem that most of the savings in these institutions are for short-term purposes.

 Life and accident insurance: